 For frequent UTIs, studies have recommended that the suggested daily dosage of D-Mannose is 2 grams.
 You can either have 2 grams of D-Mannose (in powder or a capsule form) daily or take it in a divided dosage of 1 gram twice a day.

-On the other hand, another study has shown that if you have non-frequent UTIs, doses of 2-3 grams multiple times a day work as well.
+For non-frequent UTIs: another study has shown that if you have non-frequent UTIs, doses of 2-3 grams multiple times a day work as well.

 We don’t recommend either of those dosages as they are incredibly high, and studies have shown that D-Mannose can work in as little as 500mg once per day.